DucHai972/Colorblind_Extension/README.md

    - The extension will send the image to the Flask server for processing.
    - An audio description of the image will be played automatically.

-## Project Structure

-- `app.py`: Flask server application.
-- `static/`: Static files including HTML, CSS, and JavaScript for the extension.
-- `templates/`: HTML templates for the extension interface.
-- `requirements.txt`: List of Python packages required for the project.
-- `models/`: Directory where the downloaded models should be placed.

 ## Credits

 This project was developed by a dedicated team of students to enhance web accessibility for individuals with color blindness and visual impairments.